111: Moon Zero Two

 See above note on Major Kong.

 What’s that one song? –Oh, “The Wiener Man” song? –Yeah, how’s that go? –Oh, um ... –We have to get out of here. –“I wanna be your wiener man.
-I’ll be your wiener man.” –Yeah.
+I will be your wiener man.” –Yeah.

 See above note on “The Wiener Man.”